brett-olsen/C64-Bridge-Project/README.md

 ```
 cat /sys/kernel/config/usb_gadget/g1/UDC
 ```
-If all is working, you should see an output similar to **3f980000.usb**, congrats USB Gadget mode is enabled, thats the hard part done!<br><br>
+If all is working, you should see an output similar to **3f980000.usb**, Congrats USB Gadget mode is enabled, that’s the hard part done!<br><br>
 <br>

 **4) Install the PI Network Daemon**<br>
-First we need to create the Network Daemmon on the PI Zero, then we will create a config file, setup a network service so everything runs after boot.<br>
+First we need to create the Network daemon on the PI Zero, then we will create a config file, setup a network service so everything runs after boot.<br>

 Install the Network Daemon on the PI Zero
 ```